Accelerator to Composable Storefront: A Practical Migration Guide

 SAP Commerce Developer, Spadoom AG

-Migrating from Accelerator to the Composable Storefront isn’t a “version upgrade” — it’s a frontend replatforming project.
-You’re moving from server-side JSP templates to a headless Angular application.
-The backend stays, but the frontend is completely new.
-Teams that treat this as a simple upgrade underestimate the effort.
+Migrating from Accelerator to the Composable Storefront is not a “version upgrade.”
+I need to say that up front because teams keep getting this wrong.
+It’s a frontend replatforming project.
+You’re going from server-side JSP templates to a headless Angular application.
+The backend stays put, but the frontend is entirely new.
+Every team that treats this as a simple upgrade underestimates the effort.
+Every single one.

-This guide covers the 10-step migration process, realistic timelines, and the mistakes that derail real migrations.
+This guide covers the 10-step migration process, realistic timelines, and the mistakes that actually derail real migrations.

 TL;DR: Migrating from Accelerator (JSP) to the Composable Storefront (Angular) takes 3–6 months for standard implementations.
 The backend and OCC APIs stay — the entire frontend is rebuilt.
 Global retail e-commerce reached $6.334 trillion in 2024 (eMarketer, 2024).
 A slow storefront migration directly impacts revenue.